cksystemsteaching/selfie/README.md

 We mentioned that before but repeat it here again: nobody needs to `free` any memory and, similarly, `close` any files unless you run out of resources.
 You can open a lot of files and allocate a lot of memory on modern computers before your code stops working.
 In our experience, it is only worth paying attention to returning resources if your code is supposed to run for indefinite amounts of time and continuously claims new resources to do so.
 Otherwise, modern operating systems take care of the problem by reclaiming resources whenever programs terminate.

+> Printing

+Out of the eight builtin procedures featured in C\*, the remaining three builtin procedures are not strictly necessary for bootstrapping selfie but still quite useful for printing data:

+1. `printf`: a formatted string to the console
+2. `sprintf`: a formatted string to a buffer in memory
+3. `dprintf`: a formatted string to a file

+All three procedures are variadic, as mentioned before, which helps making the source code of selfie significantly more readable.
+Earlier versions of the code only supported printing data through non-variadic procedures which was quite a bit more cumbersome.
+However, support of variadic procedures and `printf` derivatives in particular is non-trivial.

-Moving on to how builtin procedures in selfie work, take a look at the very beginning of the source code right after the long introductory comment section.
+Before going into the details, take a look at the very beginning of the source code right after the long introductory comment section.
 The first thing you see there are procedure declarations of all eight builtin procedures featuring their *signatures* in detail.
-These eight declarations are the only ones in all of selfie that do not have any matching procedure definitions.
-In other words, the builtin procedures are declared but not defined yet used all over the place.
+These eight declarations are the only ones in all of selfie that do not have any matching procedure definitions, at least not by name.
+In other words, the builtin procedures are declared but not explicitly defined, yet used all over the place.

 > Bootstrapping selfie

-In order to understand how that works we need to distinguish the compilers involved in bootstrapping selfie.
+In order to understand how that works, we need to distinguish the compilers involved in bootstrapping selfie.
 First of all, there is the *bootstrapping compiler*, typically either `gcc` or `clang`, which is the compiler that compiles the source code of selfie into an executable that runs on your machine.
 That compiler is invoked the first time you run `make` in a terminal:

 ```bash
 make